A helping hand from your South Australian peers

 Q: What’s the biggest change you’ve witnessed in your time in the industry?

 A: In conveyancing, it’s the rapid rate of changes brought about by new legislation such as Capital Gains Withholding, GST Withholding, ATO Clearance Certificates, stamping procedures etc. I feel that so much responsibility has been shifted from government service providers to the individual conveyancer.
-At the same time conveyancers have had to ensure there was no reduction in cost or quality of service to their clients.
+At the same time conveyancers have had to ensure there was no reduction in quality of service to their clients.
 The pace of change may prove too much for smaller practices.
 We are already seeing senior conveyancers retiring early as a result.

 In technology, we had already experienced some of the biggest changes with the introduction of SAILIS & the Revenue SA portals.
 PEXA is just another digital transformation our profession needs to go through, and soon there will be competitors to PEXA as well.
 Unfortunately, due to the discounting culture that exists in SA, it is difficult for conveyancers to properly compensate themselves for these extra duties and responsibilities.